zjunlp/DeepKE/example/llm/InstructKGC/README.md

   --random_sort        # Determines whether to randomly sort the list of schemas in the instruction
 ```

-**Negative Sampling**: If dataset A contains labels [a, b, c, d, e, f], for a given sample s, it might only have labels a and b.
-We randomly add relationships from the candidate relationship list that were originally not present in s, such as c and d, but in the output, labels c and d are either not output or are output as `NAN`.
+**Negative Sampling**: Assuming dataset A contains labels [a, b, c, d, e, f], for a given sample s, it might involve only labels a and b.
+Our objective is to randomly introduce some relationships from the candidate relationship list that were originally unrelated to s, such as c and d.
+However, it's worth noting that in the output, the labels for c and d either won't be included, or they will be output as `NAN`.

 `schema_path` is used to specify a schema file (in JSON format) containing three lines of JSON strings.
 Each line is organized in a fixed format and provides information for named entity recognition (NER) tasks.
 Taking NER tasks as an example, the meaning of each line is explained as follows: